-for the C{Yn} capacitor was closer to an end terminal on the winding in the opposite direction orientation than in the same direction orientation.
-Effectively, in the common-mode, the opposite direction orientation has a marginally higher inductance-per-turn than the same direction orientation, and thus requires a slightly reduced number of turns to achieve the same performance.
+Due to the coupling in the CM, the connection for the $C{Yn}$ capacitor was closer to an end terminal on the winding in the opposite direction orientation than in the same direction orientation.
+Effectively, in the CM, the opposite direction orientation has a marginally higher inductance-per-turn than the same direction orientation, and thus requires a slightly reduced number of turns to achieve the same performance.